Rediscover Joy, purpose and connection

 EMDR, Brainspotting, Accelerated Resolution Therapy & CBT

 I am trained in the gold standards of trauma care that help desensitize intrusive emotional triggers.
+My approach is integrative in that I focus on “bottom up” interventions that emphasize the physiological and feeling and integrate those with “top down” (cognitive/thinking) methods.
 In addition to helping us feel better, releasing trauma from the body opens us up to the insight and learning of our adult brain as we reshape dysfunctional thinking patterns.

 If your emotional needs do not require therapeutic services, please contact me about coaching as an alternative.
 I routinely provide workshops, courses and individual coaching particularly in the area of identity resolution and mixed-race/bi-racial reconciliation in which I draw from psychology, culture, philosophy and social justice to reshape the way we understand ourselves and interact with the world.